NovaLogicDev/kotlin-native/COCOAPODS.md

 ### Introduction

-Starting with 1.3.30 an experimental integration with [CocoaPods](https://cocoapods.org/) is added in Kotlin/Native.
+Starting with 1.3.30 an experimental integration with [CocoaPods](https://cocoapods.org/) is added to Kotlin/Native.
 This feature allows one to represent a Kotlin/Native Gradle-project as a CocoaPods dependency.
 Such a representation provides the following advantages:

  - Such a dependency can be included in a Podfile of an Xcode project and be automatically (re)built along with this project.
 As a result, importing to Xcode is simplified since there is no need to write corresponding Gradle tasks and Xcode build steps manually.

- - When building from Xcode, it becomes possible to use CocoaPods libraries without manual writing def-files and setting cinterop tool parameters.
+ - When building from Xcode, it is possible to use CocoaPods libraries without manual writing .def files and setting cinterop tool parameters.
 In this case all required parameters can be obtained from the Xcode project configured by CocoaPods.

 ### CocoaPods Gradle plugin